yeyaansh/padhlo/frontend/ISSUES.md

 5. A reset button to delete the the code written by user in code-editor (although if user jump to any other programming language it automatically resets them.. not a necessary feature..)

+6. when users signin with wrong credentials they getting toast message of 'invalid credentials' but the page is still loading giving the feeling that it is processing user's data...

+7. when admin haven't created any problem (new admin) when visiting the video solution page 400 error is showing..